 Your doctor will ask you questions about your symptoms and will examine you.
 You may also need blood tests to check for signs of mono.
 Blood tests can also help rule out other causes of your symptoms.

 How is it treated?

 Usually only self-care is needed for mono.

 - Get plenty of rest.
-You may need bed rest until you feel well enough to be up.
+You need bed rest until you feel well enough to be up.
 This could keep you away from school or work for a little while.